bahlo/arne.me/content/blog/reclaiming-my-attention.md

 Because of this, I'm spending my time a lot more intentional.

-That being said, sometimes I spend a little too much time on YouTube (at least that's longform content) and I should probable delete the Slack app to not check the work chat when I'm not at my desk.
+That being said, sometimes I spend a little too much time on YouTube (at least that's longform content) and I should probably delete the Slack app to not check the work chat when I'm not at my desk.

 ## We deserve more humane tech